MATTHEW KALLIMAN'S WEBSITE

 The "lesser light to rule the night" appeared halfway through the Fourth Millennial Day -- the midpoint of God's 7,000-Year Plan -- as God caused a major historical transition to occur (Jeremiah 1:10; Daniel 2:21).
 Both Israel and Judah had forsaken God completely by this time (II Kings 17:18-20; Jeremiah 50:17; Ezekiel 5:5-9; Daniel 9:7-12).
 God cast His people out of the Promised Land (the diaspora) and gave dominion over the earth to Babylon the Great (Revelation 16:19; 17:5; 18:2) -- a succession of powerful Gentile kingdoms led by Satan the devil (Daniel 2; 7; 8; Revelation 13; 17; note especially Revelation 13:2 and Luke 4:5-7).
 "Great Babylon" overshadowed David's kingdom, changed God's times and laws (Daniel 7:25), ruled the dark half of the Fourth Millennial Day and has continued to exert tremendous influence over the world throughout medieval and modern history (Revelation 17:8-14).
 Babylon was an extension of Nimrod's post-flood kingdom.
 A World in Confusion

 The highlight of the Fourth Millennial Day occurred at its close, as Jesus -- the Messiah, the second member of the Godhead -- came down from heaven to live on the earth as a human being (Luke 1:30-33; John 3:13; Ephesians 4:8-10).
-He was the Light of the world (Matthew 4:16; John 1:4-9; 3:19-21; 8:12; 12:35-36, 46), the Son of David destined to rule all nations from the throne of David (Isaiah 9:6-7; Daniel 7:14; Luke 1:30-33; Revelation 11:15).
+He was the Light of the world (Matthew 4:16; John 1:4-9; 3:19-21; 8:12; 12:35-36, 46), the Son of David destined to rule all nations from the throne of David (Isaiah 9:6-7; Daniel 7:14; Luke 1:30-33; Revelation 11:15; 22:16).
 Jesus fulfilled some of the biblical prophecies at His First Coming, but not all of them (Matthew 26:54-56; Luke 24:44-48; Acts 3:18; I Corinthians 15:3-4).
 He will fulfill the rest of the prophecies in conjunction with His Second Coming (Matthew 5:17-18; Luke 21:22; Acts 3:19-21; I Corinthians 15:24-28).

 At the beginning of the Fourth Millennial Day God established the "greater light to rule the day" by making an eternal covenant with King David -- a man after God's own heart (I Samuel 13:14; Acts 13:22) -- promising that David's throne and dynasty would continue forever (II Samuel 7:12-16; I Chronicles 17:11-14).
 After the glorious reign of King Solomon, the first son of David to sit on the throne, the united kingdom split into two separate nations.
 The northern kingdom (House of Israel) proceeded to forsake God completely.
 The southern kingdom (House of Judah) continued to be governed by David's throne and dynasty, where God’s light resided (I Kings 11:36; 15:4; II Kings 8:19; II Chronicles 21:7).
-The biblical books of Kings and Chronicles detail the history of these two kingdoms during the first half of the Fourth Millennial Day.
+The books of Kings and Chronicles detail the history of these two kingdoms during the first half of the Fourth Millennial Day.

 David and Solomon ruled in the fear of the Lord (Psalms 1; 2; 72; II Samuel 23:1-4; Isaiah 1:21, 26) and were used by God to write significant portions of the Bible filled with wisdom and inspiration.
 Songs of David